 If you are planning to build, renovate, or demolish a residence or commercial property, it is important that you look into building permit requirements before beginning any construction project within the municipality.
-A building permit must be obtained from the City of Greater Sudbury for projects including (but not limited to): changing the use of a space, renovating/repairing an existing building, installing/removing partitions and load-bearing walls, changing the size of doors and windows, installing/modifying electrical, heating, plumbing and air conditioning systems, etc.
+A building permit must be obtained from the City of Greater Sudbury for projects including (but not limited to): changing the use of a space, renovating/repairing an existing building, installing/removing partitions, and load-bearing walls, changing the size of doors and windows, installing/modifying electrical, heating, plumbing and air conditioning systems, etc.

-For all building permit inquiries, contact:
+For all building permit inquiries, contact: Building Services Tom Davies Square, 3rd Floor 705-674-4455 ext.
+4278 www.greatersudbury.ca/live/building-and-renovating/building-permits1/

-Building Services

-Tom Davies Square, 3rd Floor

-(705) 671-2489 ext 4278

-http://www.city.greatersudbury.on.ca